OneDEV135/OneDEV135.github.io/README.md

 My website is under maintenance, i don't even know if i will fix it or not. :P

-You can see how it looks like by going to [/not_index.html](https://onedev135.github.io/not_index.html).
+You can see how it currently looks by going to [/not_index.html](https://onedev135.github.io/not_index.html).

 ---